amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 ```

 Having all fields optional hints that some combinations probably are invalid.
 We can try to represent the changes in
-a way that captures the original intention behind the fields but makes the states that are invalid not possible.
+a way that captures the original intention behind the fields but makes the states that are invalid, not possible.

 ```ts